 How much do you owe on your credit cards?
-If you're keeping up with the Jonses, it's probably several thousand dollars across a few cards -- Americans carry, on average, about $5,000 in credit card debt, and have three active credit cards in their wallet [sources: CBS Money Watch, Cawad].
-In 2012, there were more than 1 billion credit cards held by 160 million Americans, and in the same year, U.S. consumers collectively charged $870 billion to their plastic [source: Debt.org].
+If you're keeping up with the Jonses, it's probably several thousand dollars across a few cards -- Americans carry, on average, about $6,194 in credit card debt, and have four active credit cards in their wallet [source: White].
+In 2022, U.S. consumers collectively charged $790 billion to their plastic [source: Debt.org].

 One of the most popular ways to consolidate all that credit card debt is to transfer balances from multiple existing accounts to one new credit card.
 It's an attractive solution because it's relatively quick to do and can have a positive and immediate impact on your debt.
 While your goal is to save yourself a little money every month, and maybe streamline your monthly bill payments, credit card companies want to make money -- so there are a few things to know as you select the right balance transfer offer.